javigon1/javigon1/README.md

 **`Software Engineer (Developer/Athlete/Problem Solver)`**

 I'm a spanish developer and I would like to build my own version of the digital world one step at a time.
 During a project, I carefully plan and design the best solution to solve the problem I have using code.
-I am also a varsity tennis player with a career high of 16th nationally in singles and 7th in doubles @TuftsUniversity.
+I am also a varsity tennis player with a career high of 16th nationally in singles and 7th in doubles.
+2022 National Team RunnerUp - @TuftsUniversity.

 ### 🧰 Languages and Tools